 Here are seven surprising causes of varicose veins:

 Pregnancy is one of the most common causes of varicose veins.
 During pregnancy, the amount of blood in a woman’s body increases, while the amount of blood flowing from the legs to the pelvis actually decreases.
 This can cause the veins in the legs to become enlarged.

 Crossing your legs changes the way the blood circulates throughout your body.
 Over time, a common habit of crossing your legs can lead to varicose veins caused by poor blood circulation.

 The way you take care of your skin matters when it comes to preventing varicose veins.
 If you cut yourself while shaving, your normal blood circulation may become disrupted, which puts added pressure on the veins.
 Rubbing lotion on your legs can help keep your skin moisturized while increasing circulation.

 4. Sitting For Long Periods Of Time

-Sitting for long periods of time can lead to varicose veins.
-Sitting all day can cause blood to pool in your veins instead of being pumped around by the muscles, which can lead to enlarged veins.
+Yes, sitting can cause many problems for your body, and varicose veins is no exception.
+You see, sitting for long periods of time can cause blood to build up in your legs, which can lead to varicose veins.
+Unfortunately, sitting all day can cause blood to pool in your veins instead of being pumped throughout your body by the muscles, leading to enlarged veins.